Blueberry Oatmeal Pancakes

 overhead shot of oatmeal pancakes ingredients in bowls on a table

-• Blueberries – Fresh blueberries, washed and dried.
+• Blueberries: Fresh blueberries, washed and dried.

-• Butter – Used to grease the griddle or pan.
+• Butter: Grease the griddle or pan.

 oatmeal pancake batter with yogurt and lemon zest